Climate-Related Risk Assessment and Scenario Analysis

 Physical Risk (Acute Risk) Analysis Overview

-Analysis Targets (1) Key locations in Japan of borrowers expected to be affected by flooding
+Subject of Analysis (1) Key domestic and overseas locations of borrowers expected to be affected by flooding

 (2) Real estate collateral pledged to the Bank